 Russians attack Ukraine with strike drones - Air Force (updated)

-On the evening of 14 August, Russian troops launched attack drones at Ukraine.
+On the evening of 16 January, attack drones were launched in Ukraine.

 Log in to Censor.NET